 (b) Eligible interest during the Opening Process includes Valid Width Quotes, Opening Sweeps and orders.
-Market Makers may submit quotes, Opening Sweeps and orders but quotes other than Valid Width Quotes will not be included in the Opening Process.
-Allor-None Orders that can be satisfied, and the displayed and non-displayed portions of Reserve Orders, are considered for execution and in determining the Opening Price throughout the Opening Process.
+Quotes, other than Valid Width Quotes, will not be included in the Opening Process.
+All-or-None Orders that can be satisfied, and the displayed and nondisplayed portions of Reserve Orders, are considered for execution and in determining the Opening Price throughout the Opening Process.
+Only Public Customer interest is routable during the Opening Process.